-Introduction to Early Childhood Education and Services (8234) - 1 credit (Prerequisites: Offered in Grades: 10-12)
+Introduction to Early Childhood Education and Services (8234) - 1 credit (Prerequisites: Offered in Grades: 10-12; 9th graders may enroll after all 10th-12th graders interested if number does not exceed 20)

-Students focus on careers related to the early childhood field through hands-on exploration, projects, and cooperative learning experiences, including an overview of principles of child growth and development; appreciation of diversity; engaging learning experiences for children; principles of appropriate and effective guidance; healthy and safe environments; and development of self-concepts and building selfefficacy.
+Students focus on careers related to the early childhood field through hands-on exploration, projects, and cooperative learning experiences, including an overview of principles of child growth and development; appreciation of diversity; engaging learning experiences for children; principles of appropriate and effective guidance; healthy and safe environments; and development of self-concepts and building self-efficacy.

-Virginia Teachers for Tomorrow I (9062) - 1 credit (Prerequisite: 3.0 GPA and Teacher Recommendation; Offered in Grades11-12, Grade 12 priority).
+Virginia Teachers for Tomorrow I (9062) - 1 credit (Prerequisite: 3.0 GPA and Teacher Recommendation; Offered in Grades II- 12, Grade 12 priority).